wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 The Chain IDs in the Wormhole context are `u16` integers that map to chains.
 Note these Chain IDs are _not_ the same as other Chain IDs used for things like wallets.

-Each Chain ID is documented on it's page in the [Blockchain Environments](./environments/README.md).
+Each Chain ID is documented on its page in the [Blockchain Environments](./environments/README.md).

 ## Delivery Provider